utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/test-change-from-branch.md

 8. Move back to the godot root: `cd ../../..`
 9. Build godot: `scons debug_symbols=yes dev_build=yes`
 10. Make sure you have `mavenLocal()` as a repository configured in your gradle build
-11. Add the following plugin resolution to your:
+11. Add the following plugin resolution to your project:
     ```kotlin
     pluginManagement {
         // ...